Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 Each thread has it's own stack, but all the threads share the heap.
 As you may know, this is how race conditions can occur and why locking etc is needed.

+# How long does stack/heap memory last?

+Heap memory must be manually allocataed and remains there until manually deallocated.

+'Stack frames' are sections of the stack dedicated to a particular function call.

+When the function exits, the stack pointer is restored to its previous value, effectively "freeing" the stack memory used by the function.

 ---